-We know that you will be hard at work with your budget planning for next year – on top of everything else that you’re doing!
-To support you, we have created a list of things that you may want to consider at the start of this new financial year.
+So if you’re hard at work with your school budget planning for next year – on top of everything else that you’re doing! – we’ve have created a list of things that you may want to consider for the financial year.
 Most of these will be basics that you are already doing, but there may be one or two new things to consider…

 Conducting a SWOT analysis is a great place to start when budget planning.
 By evaluating strengths, weaknesses, opportunities, and threats, you will be able to clearly see which areas you may need to add additional funding to.
 It can also help you to identify any areas where you could cut some spend.